 The influential differential geometer Shiing-Shen Chern obtained his PhD at Hamburg University in 1936 with Wilhelm Blaschke.
 He had the choice to continue to work on algebra with Artin, but preferred to go to Paris to work with Cartan and extend his expertise in differential geometry.
 Chern's characteristic classes, which he discovered in 1943, are by now ubiquitous in quantum field theory and string theory, two of the central research fields at Hamburg University.

 The expulsion of leading scientists under the Nazi government and the Second World War dealt a severe blow to mathematical physics research in Hamburg.
 After Second World War, the subject gradually recovered and expanded into new research fields.
 A special highlight was the remarkable Hamburg school in quantum field theory with Haag, Lehmann and Symanzik.
-Today, the mathematical structure and physical applications of quantum field theory remain core research areas of the Center of Mathematical Physics and the Collaborative Research Center SFB 676: Strings Particles and the Early Universe.
+Today, the mathematical structure and physical applications of quantum field theory remain core research areas of the Center of Mathematical Physics and the Cluster of Excellence Quantum Universe.

 In the mathematics department, the famous mathematician Erich Kähler deserves special mention.
 In addition to his work on Maxwell's electromagnetic theory and Dirac's equation, he initiated the research subject of Kähler geometry.
 His article "Über eine bemerkenswerte Hermitesche Metrik" (On a remarkable hermitian metric) which appeared in the mathematical journal "Abhandlungen aus dem mathematischen Seminar der Universität Hamburg" led to the development of this research subject.
 Kähler geometry later began to play a central role in modern field theory and string theory.

 As the youngest addition to Hamburg University's mathematical physics portfolio, string theory plays a central role in the current research of the University's mathematics and physics department.
 Moreover, its impact on mathematics and on our understanding of the fundamental structure of matter and space-time is reflected in Hamburg in a way that is unique in Germany.
 There are several active research groups in the physics department, in the mathematics department, and in the theory research group at DESY, which work on the subject from different angles and in close interdisciplinary cooperation.
-Their work lead to the creation of the Collaborative Research Center SFB 676: Strings Particles and the Early Universe, the interdisciplinary Center for Mathematical Physics, the Excellence Cluster Connecting Particles with the Cosmos as well as the Research Training Group GRK 1670: Mathematics Inspired by String Theory and Quantum Field Theory.
+Their work lead to the interdisciplinary Center of Mathematical Physics, the Cluster of Excellence Quantum Universe as well as the Research Training Group GRK 1670: Mathematics Inspired by String Theory and Quantum Field Theory.